Gose: History

 Gose was first brewed in between 1181 and 1470 in the town of Goslar, from which its name derives.
 It became so popular in Leipzig that local breweries were brewing it there by 1738.
 Gose was a staple drink in much of Lower Saxony for centuries.

 Originally, gose was spontaneously fermented.
 A description in 1740 stated, "Die Gose stellt sich selber ohne Zutuung Hefe oder Gest" ("Gose ferments itself without the addition of yeast").
 Gose was delivered, still actively fermenting, in casks to the taverns.
 Casks were stored in the cellar with the tap bung closed but the shive hole left open which allows some gas to escape, so that the carbon dioxide (CO_{2})—a by-product of fermentation from the still-active yeast—could escape.
 When fermentation had slowed to a point where no CO_{2} was emerging, the gose was ready to bottle.
 The barrel was emptied into a tank, whence it was filled into traditional long-necked bottles.
 These were not closed with a cap or cork, but with a plug of yeast (flor) which naturally rose up the neck as the secondary fermentation continued.

-In 1824, Johann Gottleib Goedecke began brewing gose at a manor house (rittergut) in Döllnitz.
+In 1824, Johann Gottlieb Goedecke began brewing gose at a manor house (rittergut) in Döllnitz.
 By 1900, it was considered to be local to Leipzig and there were over 80 gose taverns in the city.

 At the start of World War II, due to a food shortage, grain in Germany was allocated to bread making.
 The Rittergutsbrauerei Döllnitz, between Merseburg and Halle, was the last brewery producing gose.
 When it was nationalised and closed in 1945, gose disappeared temporarily.
 In 1949, Friedrich Wurzler, who had worked at the Döllnitz brewery and knew the techniques for brewing gose, opened a tiny brewery in Leipzig.
 Before his death in the late 1950s, Wurzler passed the recipe to his stepson, Guido Pfnister.
 When Pfnister died in 1966, the brewery closed and gose production again ceased.

 In the 1980s, Lothar Goldhahn restored a former gose tavern and added gose to the menu, convincing the Schultheiss Berliner-Weisse-Brauerei on Schönhauser Allee in East Berlin produce the beer.
 He gave up the bar in 1990 and it closed in 1995.
 However, in 1999, Tilo Jänichen teamed up with the son of the last owner of Döllnitz Manor and modified the original gose recipe for his brewery.